 - Modified by port size (± 2)

 A successful Appraisal roll adds 1 to the roll (representing purchasing higher-quality goods).

 1The suggested value for monsters is 100 gp / HD, × 10 for each special or exceptional ability.
 Remember fodder space!

-Each merchant can deliver only a limited quantity of goods on speculation, as large cargoes are not just waiting in port.
-To calculate the number of loads available from an individual merchant, roll 3d8:
+Each merchant can deliver only a limited quantity of goods on speculation.
+To calculate the number of loads available from any one merchant, roll 3d8:

 - Modify based on the port size (± 2)

 - Subtract the previous unmodified Base Type roll, minimum of 1.